tomatohammado/simon/README.md

-# simon
-WDI Project 1
+# WDI Project 1: Simon

 ## Things I Learned
-- The `this` keyword behaves a differently depending on the context in which it is used.
+The `this` keyword behaves a differently depending on the context in which it is used.

 One example is within callback functions. `this` often refers to the global `Window` object, which is not what I want let me tell you.